Being a Catholic it was difficult for me to learn Bhojpuri: Melissa Pais

-Actress Melissa Pais who plays the character of Malai (Chaitu Lal’s sister-in-law) on the show is someone who is fun-loving and enjoys singing and dancing on Bhojpuri tunes.
-Although the actress has starred on various Hindi television shows previously, she found it a little difficult to grasp the language on the show.
+Actress Melissa Pais who plays the character of Malai (Chaitu Lal’s sister-in- law) on the show is someone who is fun-loving and enjoys singing and dancing on Bhojpuri tunes.
+Although the actress has starred on various Hindi television shows previously, she found it a little difficult to grasp the language.

 Melissa said, “I am a Catholic originally from Goa, but I have lived in Mumbai for several years and have worked on Hindi TV shows before.
-When I first entered the industry, Hindi itself was difficult for me and now my character Malai demanded that I speak in Bhojpuri along with Hindi because of the flavour of the show.
-I was naturally very apprehensive about playing Malai but eventually, I faced my difficulty and learnt Bhojpuri through a language tutor to be able to do justice to my character.
-I enjoyed the process because I fell in love with the language gradually.”
+When I first entered the industry, Hindi itself was difficult for me and now my character Malai demanded that I speak in Bhojpuri along with Hindi because of the flavour of the show.”

+“I was naturally very apprehensive about playing Malai but eventually, I faced my difficulty and learnt Bhojpuri through a language tutor to be able to do justice to my character.
+I enjoyed the process because I fell in love with the language gradually,” she added.

 Will you miss watching Krrip Suri in Jeet Gayi?